tj-actions/changed-files/README.md

             ^(mynewfile|custom)

       - name: Run step if any of the listed files above change
-        if: steps.changed-files-specific.outputs.any_changed == 'true'
+        if: steps.changed-files-specific.outputs.any_changed == "true"
         run: |
           echo "One or more files listed above has changed."

       - name: Run step if only the files listed above change
-        if: steps.changed-files-specific.outputs.only_changed == 'true'
+        if: steps.changed-files-specific.outputs.only_changed == "true"
         run: |
           echo "Only files listed above have changed."